intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 The authors would like to thank the workshop participants, the members of the IAB, and the program committee for creating and participating in many interesting discussions.

+## Draft contributors

+Thank you to the people that contributed edits to this draft:

+    Brian Trammell
+    Erik Auerswald
+    Simon Leinen

 ## Workshop Chairs